Threat Actors Leverage File-Sharing Service and Reverse Proxies for Credential Harvesting

 The PDF file contains an additional link, leading the user to the reverse proxy credential harvesting page, as illustrated by the events in Figure 12.
 The document hosted on the Dracoon service can either be downloaded or interacted within via the services in-built PDF viewer, which allows a user to interact with the document via the browser.

 Assessing the impact of a phishing attack holds critical importance in incident response.
-This provides valuable insight into the extent of the affected accounts in the organisation.
+This provides valuable insight into the extent of the affected accounts in the organization.
 Through the lens of Trend MxDR, we were able to thoroughly scope the recipients of the phishing emails and those who interacted with the phishing link, potentially disclosing their credentials.

 Furthermore, our investigation unveiled a series of additional Dracoon links used within this phishing campaign.
 These links also impersonated Microsoft 365, with the aim of stealing credentials and bypassing MFA using session cookies.
 The attackers employed an array of message subject lines, such as “Shipping Document,” “New Brazil File,” “China Shippement,” and “Document from China.”
 The efforts of our MxDR team allowed us to successfully trace the compromised accounts and promptly recommend that the affected users change their passwords.